Mina-Verification-Service/MVS-Documentations/User Detection/Readme.md

 - twitonomy
 - botsentinel

-None of these cited examples are running ever since the twitter
+None of these cited examples are running ever since twitter deactivated the free V1.1 endpoints.